oicr-ibc/cssscl/README.rst

 Taxon Data: `Taxon <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/data/taxon.tar.gz>`_

-**Links to the three full datasets used to generate the results presented in Table 1 on pg.2 of the manuscript are shown below**
+**Links to the three full datasets used to generate the results presented in Table 1 on pg.2 of the manuscript are shown below:**

 `Viral <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/data/viral/train_test_viral_full_data.tar.gz>`_ - Viral sequences (full dataset) used in the paper.

-`Bacterial <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/data/bacterial1/bacterial1.tar.gz>`_ - dataset I Bacterial sequences (full dataset) used in the paper.
+`Bacterial I <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/data/bacterial1/bacterial1.tar.gz>`_ - dataset I Bacterial sequences (full dataset) used in the paper.

-`Bacterial <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/data/bacterial2/bacterial2.tar.gz>`_ - dataset II Bacterial sequences (full dataset) used in the paper.
+`Bacterial II <https://collaborators.oicr.on.ca/vferretti/borozan_cssscl/data/bacterial2/bacterial2.tar.gz>`_ - dataset II Bacterial sequences (full dataset) used in the paper.

 ====================